SchottkySpectroscopyIMP/schottkyspectroscopyimp.github.io/project/01-platform-data-acquisition.md

 It is a user-friendly and effective graphical interface.
 After the physical connection and network driver deploy, the user can simply lanuch the program and control the system easily.
 All required parameters can be changed on the interface.
 Also several collecting modes and trigger modes are selectable.

 The interface uses two threads.
 One is for the interface display and elements' update.
 The other is for the processing devices' work.
 The signal-slot mechanism helps the connection between two threads.
 By using the multithread, the probability of a hang or freeze will significantly reduce.
 Also the modular application facilitates troubleshooting and debuging.

+The detailed usage of the GUI can be referenced from the repo's [README](https://github.com/SchottkySpectroscopyIMP/data-acquisition/#DAQGUI).

 The interface:<br/>
 ![GUI](https://github.com/SchottkySpectroscopyIMP/data-acquisition/blob/master/wiki-pic/DAQ-Software_GUI.png?raw=true)